shawnferry/HOL7712-gitbook/setup/enable-puppet.md

   `puppet agent -t`
   ![](/images/SETUP-016-agent-test.png)

-  ### Wait, aren't we the master?
-How do we not know who we are?
+  ### Wait, Aren't We the Master?
+How Do We Not Know Who We Are?

   Yes, the server called puppet-lab is the master in the configuration.
 However, by default puppet uses a FQDN or a couple of well known aliases for the puppet server certificate.
-At this point in the configuration the puppet master cannot verify the identity of the agent and the agent is unable to verify the identity of the server.
+At this point in the configuration, the Puppet master cannot verify the identity of the agent and the agent is unable to verify the identity of the server.

 ## Finding the problem \/ Fixing the problem